-If your application is a category B or C application – and we determine that giving you a Check would pose an unjustifiable risk to the safety of children, having regard to the factors set out in the Act – you’ll also be given an Interim Negative Notice.
+If your application is a category B or C application – and we determine that giving you a Check would pose an unjustifiable risk to the safety of children, having regard to the factors set out in the Act – you will also be given an Interim WWC Exclusion.

-You’ll then have the opportunity to explain why you believe you should pass the Check and respond to the information we have about you that has caused the Interim Negative Notice.
+If you are given an Interim WWC Exclusion on a category A application, you will have the opportunity to explain why you believe you should be given a WWC Clearance and respond to the information we have about you that has caused us to give you the Interim WWC Exclusion.

-If you fail the Check you'll be given a Negative Notice, which means you can’t do child-related work, effective from the date listed on the notice.
+If you fail the Check you will be given a WWC Exclusion, which means you can’t do child-related work, effective from the date listed on the notice.

-A copy of your Negative Notice is sent to all organisations you have listed with us, but they are not told of the reason for the Negative Notice.
-By law, you must (in writing) tell all organisations where you do child-related work about the Negative Notice within seven days of being given the notice.
+A copy of your WWC Exclusion is sent to all organisations you have listed with us, but they are not told of the reason for the WWC Exclusion.
+By law, you must (in writing) tell all organisations where you do child-related work about the WWC Exclusion within seven days of being given notice of the WWC Exclusion.

-If you get a Negative Notice, you can’t apply for a Check again for five years, after the date of the notice, unless your circumstances change.
+If you get a WWC Exclusion, you can’t apply for a Check again for five years, from the date of the notice, unless your circumstances change.
 If you apply after this time, by law you must not do any child-related work until you pass the Check.

 What if my circumstances change?

-If any of your circumstances change during this time – including any personal details, like your name, address, phone number or organisation’s information – you must update them online with us within 21 days after becoming aware of the change.
+If any of your circumstances change – including any personal details such as, your name, address, phone number or organisation’s information – you must update them online with us within 21 days after becoming aware of the change.

-You must also let us and your organisation or employer know (in writing) within seven days if any of the following scenarios happen to you:
+You must also let us and your organisation or employer know (in writing) within seven days if any of the following circumstances occur:

 - a professional disciplinary decision is made against you

-- you become subject to reporting obligations or an order under the Sex Offenders Registration Act 2004, Serious Sex Offenders Monitoring Act 2005, or the Serious Sex Offenders (Detention and Supervision) Act 2009.
+- you become subject to reporting obligations under the Sex Offenders Registration Act 2004

 Once you get your Working with Children Check card, there are things you need to know as a cardholder.